 According to researchers at the National Institute of Child Health and Human Development (NICHD), there's a clear indication of a neurological difference between kids who have been read to regularly and kids who have not.
 Neural research conducted at NICHD found that images taken of the brains of children considered to be poor readers show little activity in the verbal-processing areas, whereas the brains of good readers show the opposite.

 The good news is that the deficiencies do not have to be permanent.
 In fact, the most profound discovery NICHD researchers made was that after they spent one to two hours a day for eight weeks reading to the poor readers and performing other literacy exercises with them, their brain activity had changed to look like that of the good readers.

-Now that is great news for parents and caregivers because this shows that when adults interact verbally with children, which includes reading to them, children's brains can be rewired to quicken their mastery of language.
+Now that’s great news for parents and caregivers because this shows that when adults interact verbally with children, which includes reading to them, children's brains can be rewired to quicken their mastery of language.
 To enhance a child's language skills even more, parents should engage their children in interactive storytime.
-You can ask questions about what you are reading together, or ask your child to tell the story back to you.
+You can ask questions about what you're reading together, or ask your child to tell the story back to you.
 This helps develop her memory and language.
-You could read part of a sentence in the story that your child already knows, and ask him to fill in the missing words.
+You could read part of a sentence in the story that your child already knows and ask him to fill in the missing words.
 Ask her opinion about the events happening in the story, what she thinks will happen next, or how she would end a story differently.

-And reading aloud should not stop once kids can read on their own.
+And reading aloud shouldn’t stop once kids can read on their own.
 In fact, experts agree that kids are never too young or too old to be read to, and recommend that parents continue reading aloud even into their children’s teenage years.
-By choosing books that are slightly above your teen's reading level, you will continue to expose her to new words to add to her vocabulary and new worlds to add to her experience.
+By choosing books that are slightly above your teen's reading level, you'll continue to expose her to new words to add to her vocabulary and new worlds to add to her experience.
 So, pick up a book or two at the library or bookstore today, and enjoy some special time together.
 Happy Reading!